top of page

 I want to be precise about the relationship between this diagnostic and the JIPM Self-Checklist, because they serve different purposes and the distinction matters for how you use them.

 The JIPM Self-Checklist is the official instrument for determining whether your programme meets the minimum conditions for a JIPM award application.
-It is calibrated to the award eligibility boundary.
 Its two pass criteria — all Required items scored at 3 or above, and an average across all items of at least 2.5 — define the minimum readiness threshold for a formal application.
 Using the Self-Checklist, a plant can determine whether it is ready to apply, and identify which specific required items need to reach the threshold before application makes practical sense.

 The OEC TPM Maturity Diagnostic operates at a different level of the same question.
-It is not award-entry-oriented; it is programme-development-oriented.
+It is programme-development-oriented rather than award-entry-oriented.
 It is designed to reveal where your programme stands across all eight pillars simultaneously, at a level of diagnostic specificity that makes improvement priorities clear and allows resource allocation decisions to be made deliberately rather than intuitively.
-Where the JIPM Self-Checklist tells you whether you are at the starting gate, the OEC diagnostic tells you which track to run on and what is slowing you down.

 Used this way, the two instruments are not in competition — they are complementary.
-The OEC diagnostic tells you where to invest; the JIPM Self-Checklist tells you whether you are ready to be evaluated.
+The OEC diagnostic tells you where to invest; the JIPM Self-Checklist tells you whether you are ready to be evaluated; the Achievement Sheet tells JIPM assessors whether your results are real.

 Reading the Results: From Scores to Priorities

 After the workshop, the score profile across all eight pillars produces a radar chart that reveals the shape of your programme's development.
 Programmes with a relatively uniform score profile — where all pillars cluster in the same band — are typically constrained by a shared infrastructure weakness: inadequate data collection systems, a governance structure that reviews metrics too infrequently, or a management system that has not yet made TPM a genuine operational priority.
-The intervention for these programmes is not pillar-specific; it is structural.
+The intervention for these programmes is structural rather than pillar-specific.

 Programmes with high variance across pillars — where some pillars score in the Intermediate band while others score in the Foundational band — are typically constrained by resource allocation: one or two pillars have received disproportionate attention, while others have been left to develop on their own.
-These programmes usually have a strong AM programme (because it is the most visible and the most directly connected to the original TPM launch activities) and a weak OI or EM programme (because these pillars are the furthest from the shopfloor activities that dominate the TPM team's attention).
+These programmes usually have a strong AM programme and a weak OI or EM programme.
 The intervention is rebalancing: redirecting coaching attention, facilitating cross-pillar learning, and setting explicit development goals for the underinvested pillars.

 Within each pillar, the dimension profile is the primary action-planning input.
 The lowest-scoring dimension within a pillar is almost always the right place to start — not because it is the most visible weakness, but because the diagnostic is designed so that the lower dimensions in the maturity model are the infrastructure foundations on which the higher dimensions depend.
 A plant that scores Level 1 on Loss Visibility and Quantification in the FI pillar and Level 3 on Project Structure will find that its Level 3 project structure is operating without an adequate loss-analysis foundation, which means its project selection is likely to be suboptimal regardless of how well the projects are executed.